ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * TRL endpoint: an endpoint at the AS with a TRL as its representation.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

-* Registered device: a device registered at the AS, i.e., as a Client, or an RS, or both.
+* Registered device: a device registered at the AS, i.e., as a client, or an RS, or both.
 A registered device acts as a requester towards the TRL endpoint.

 * Administrator: entity authorized to get full access to the TRL at the AS, and acting as a requester towards the TRL endpoint.
-An administrator is not necessarily a registered device as defined above, i.e., a Client requesting access tokens or an RS consuming access tokens.
+An administrator is not necessarily a registered device as defined above, i.e., a client requesting access tokens or an RS consuming access tokens.

   An administrator might also be authorized to perform further administrative operations at the AS, e.g., through a dedicated admin interface that is out of the scope of this document.
 By considering the token hashes retrieved from the TRL together with other information obtained from the AS, the administrator becomes able to derive additional information, e.g., the fact that accesses have been revoked for specific registered devices.